riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 This will copy the file from you local machine to the container.

-To find the desired location within your container you can use the _pwd_ command to print the path you are in. copy this path:
+To find the desired location within `my_container` you can use the `pwd` command to print the path you are in. copy this path:

 ![container directory](https://github.com/JordanDalessandro/Images/blob/master/Docker_Tutorial/container_cp_location.png)

+In this example I went to the `home` directory within `my_container`.

 My final command is: